hemanta09/Web222/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have suggestions or improvements.

 ## License
-This project is licensed under the my License.
+This project is licensed under my License.